 Related Posts:

-The 3-men crew came as promised by around 9 AM in a Penske moving truck.
+The three-men crew came as promised by around 9 AM in a Penske moving truck.
 Numbering the boxes they packed and noting the contents were our responsibility.
 The piano movers came around 2:30 PM but they had to wait around for 15-20 minutes, as the container failed to arrive till around 3:15PM.
 A base for the piano was affixed while inside the house and the crating was done inside the container.

 The container loading started around 3:30PM and finished by around 5:30PM.
 The movers were out of the house by 6PM – long day for sure, but flawless execution for the most part!